Nails, Hair, Hips, Heels: Chart performance

 The song reached number 27 on Billboard's Hot Dance/Electronic Songs chart.
 "Nails, Hair, Hips, Heels" received 480,000 US streams and 2,000 purchased downloads for the week ending May 30, 2019.

 Remixes

 On August 19, 2019, Hall released an official remix of the song featuring American singer Ciara.
 The remix was later included on Haus Party, Pt.
 2, along with a remix by Israeli producer Sagi Kariv.

 On April 29, 2020, Hall released "Mask, Gloves, Soap, Scrubs", a COVID-19 themed parody as the first single from his EP Quarantine Queen.
-The video features cameos from many celebrities including Antonio Harvey, Brian Friedman, Peppermint, Bob the Drag Queen, Laganja Estranja, Eureka O'Hara, Monét X Change, Willam Belli, Trinity The Tuck, Alyssa Edwards, Nicole Scherzinger, Curtis Pritchard, AJ Pritchard, Jonathan Bennett, Jade Thirlwall, Kandi Burruss, Tamar Braxton, Rickey Thompson, Tiffany Haddish, Amber Riley, Lisa Rinna, Baga Chipz, Bobby Berk, Tan France, Colleen Ballinger, and GloZell Green.

 Hall released a Christmas-oriented version of the song, titled "Bells, Bows, Gifts, Trees" on December 1, 2020.

 Hall also released a new version of the song for Ubisoft's Just Dance 2022, with the lyrics rewritten to reflect the Just Dance franchise.
 Both this version and the original clean radio edit were included as separate routines within the game, with Hall appearing as a dance coach in both routines.

-Appearance in media

-The song appears in season 3, episode 3 of Sex Education.

-The song appears in season 1, episode 3 of The Big Leap.

-The song also appears in the promos for The Real Housewives of Melbourne 2021 season.